lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 `@script`
-To summarize, we covered when to use transformations and some common types, such as the log or scaling.
+To summarize, we covered when to use transformations and some common types, such as the log or scale.
 As always, be careful and thoughtful about using transformations.
 Your findings may influence human health, so you must be sure to avoid possible miscommunication.

 ---